Otonabee Conservation has embarked upon a major capital project with the reconstruction of the Millbrook Dam.

 Onsite construction activity including the use of heavy equipment will continue as the reconstruction activity continues.
 The work will occur from Monday to Sunday from 7:00 a.m. to 7:00 p.m.

 The final phase of the construction project will involve the removal of the coffer dams and the installation of hardscaping on the earthen embankment of the dam.
 This phase will also involve the removal of sediment from the pond.
-The project is expected to be completed by the end of October, 2018.
+The project is expected to be completed by early December, 2018.

 The safety of the public ~ residents and visitors to the community ~ is of utmost importance during the construction of the Millbrook Dam.
 The project will draw the attention and curiosity of the public, and given the inherent dangers of a construction site measures will be taken to keep members of the public away from the site.